 The Mexican arrastra (also “rastra” or “arastra”) was the earliest type used during the California Gold Rush in the 1850s.
 Simply constructed, these devices consisted of a flat track of stone inside a low wall of rock or wood forming a basin to hold the ore, and center post and horizontal shaft made of wood (often just a small tree trunks).

 Powered by horse or mule, the shaft would drag one or more large stones in a circular path on top of the flat stone base, crushing the ore that has been placed in the basin.
 Mercury would have been added to the ore to help capture the gold as it was separate from the pulverized rock.

 Although simple in design, the Mexican style arrastras saw use for over 50 years.
 The ease of which they were built and operated made them ideally suited to small mining operations.
-The photo above shows an arrastra being used on Jackson Creek – Jackson County, Oregon in 1909, testament to the enduring usefulness of this simple device.
+The photo below shows an arrastra being used on Jackson Creek – Jackson County, Oregon in 1909, testament to the enduring usefulness of this simple device.

 Mining technology evolved rapidly in the West and the simple Mexican arrastra was improved and customized for many different applications.
 When water was plentiful, flumes and water wheels were often used instead of pack animals to power the arrastra.

 The elaborate workings depicted in the above 1860s photo from Montgomery, Colorado illustrate how it wasn’t long before the arrastra was incorporated into much more complex mining operations.
 The arrastra pictured seems to show a horizontal water wheel.
 While photos of this type are rare, the design is mentioned in mining journals from the 1800s.